alfonsof/azure-python-examples/azureblobstoragecreate/README.md

     1. Navigate to "Storage Accounts".
     2. Select your storage account.
-    3. You can see your account name and account key, and get these.
+    3. You can see your account name and account key, and get these:

     ```bash
     Storage Account name